pburglin/aws101/README.md

 7. [Node](https://nodejs.org/en/) - the latest LTS is recommended here

-NOTE: On Macs you can install Node with Brew:
+NOTE: On Macs you can also install Node with Brew:

 ```
 brew install node